-The board shall adopt district-wide performance improvement goals for reading and mathematics for elementary, middle and high school (grade level bands); and direct each school in the district that administers the statewide assessment to adopt performance improvement goals to increase the percentage of students meeting the standard in reading and mathematics.
+The board willshall adopt district-wide performance improvement goals for reading and mathematics for elementary, middle and high school (grade level bands); and direct each school in the district that administers the statewide assessment to adopt performance improvement goals to increase the percentage of students meeting the standard in reading and mathematics.

-The following goals and calculation methodologies shall be established to measure and improve student achievement in reading and mathematics within the grade level bands as measured by the statewide assessment administered in the spring of 2003 through and including the spring of 2014.

-- 1. The baseline of achievement for the district and schools within the grade level bands on the reading and mathematics assessments for each grade are the starting points established using the federal requirements in the Washington State No Child Left Behind (NCLB) Accountability Plan. - 2.
-The goal for the district and for each school is to increase the percentage of students in the following categories in meeting or exceeding the reading and mathematics improvement goals on the state uniform bar as established using the federal requirements in the Washington State No Child Left Behind (NCLB) Accountability Plan: - a.
+- B. The following goals and calculation methodologies willshall be established to measure and improve student achievement in reading and mathematics within the grade level bands as measured by the statewide assessment will be administered as required by state in the spring of 2003 through and federal law. including the spring of 2014. - 1.
+1. The baseline of achievement for the district and schools within the grade level bands on the reading and mathematics assessments for each grade are the starting points established using the federal requirements in the Washington State No Child Left Behind (NCLB) Accountability Plan. - 2.
+The goal for the district and for each school is to increase the percentage of students in the following categories that meetin meeting or exceedexceeding the reading and mathematics improvement goals on the state uniform bar, as established using the federal requirements in the Washington State No Child Left Behind (NCLB) Accountability Plan: - a.
 All students; - b.
-Students of each major racial and ethnic group; - c.
-Economically disadvantaged students; - d.
+Students of each major racial and ethnic group; - C. Economically disadvantaged students; - d.
 Students served in Special Education; and - e.
 Students served in the state's Transitional Bilingual Instructional Program. - 3.
-The district and all schools shall demonstrate satisfactory progress toward the performance improvement goals by meeting the federal requirements or by showing improvements using the alternative "Safe Harbor" calculation.
+The district and all schools willshall demonstrate satisfactory progress toward the performance improvement goals by meeting the federal requirements or by showing improvements using the alternative "Safe Harbor" calculation.

-Once a year the board shall issue a report to parents and present it in a public meeting.
-The report shall include the following:
+Once a year the board willshall issue a report to parents and present it in a public meeting.
+The report willshall include the following: